akm2006/Developer-Landing-Page/README.md

 ## Project Overview

 The Developer Landing Page serves as a personal portfolio and introduction page.
-It highlights my skills, projects, and contact information in a visually appealing and user-friendly manner.
+It highlights someone's skills, projects, and contact information in a visually appealing and user-friendly manner.

 ### Key Features
 - **Responsive Design:**